Minyus/optkeras/README.md

 #### 3. Run optimize

   You can specify arguments for Optuna's optimize method.

     ok.optimize(objective, n_trials=10, timeout=12*60*60)

-Please see the example notebook (.ipynb) in "examples" folder.
+Please see the examples at https://github.com/Minyus/optkeras/tree/master/examples.

 ### Parameaters for OptKeras